oracle/coherence-operator/docs/developer.md

    Successfully tagged YOUR_test.image.prefix_VALUE/oracle/coherence-utils:VERSION
    ```

-   Note that `VERSION` will actually be something like `1.0.0-SNAPSHOT`.
+   >**Note**: The `VERSION` in the output will be similar to `1.0.0-SNAPSHOT`.

-1. Verify the docker images have been built and are accessible to your
+9. Verify that the docker images have been built and are accessible to your
    local docker server.

    ```bash
    $ docker images | grep YOUR_test.image.prefix_VALUE
    ```

-   This should produce output similar to the following:
+   This produces output similar to the following:

    ```bash
    YOUR_test.image.prefix_VALUE/oracle/coherence-utils    VERSION 88495a497a16 14 minutes ago 124MB